Is Your Child Abusing Drugs?

 Abusing Drugs To Rebel

 Most teens naturally want to rebel against their parents and other people who are in authority.
 They may feel as though they know what is best for their lives and refuse to listen to anyone else.
 Teens may also feel like they can take risks without suffering any consequences.

 One of the most important things that you can do is stay involved in your children’s lives.
 You should know where they are and what they are doing.
-If you feel that your children have not been truthful, then you should not hesitate to spy on them to see if you have a child abusing drugs or any other detrimental activity they don’t want you to know about.
+If you feel that your kids have not been truthful, then you should not hesitate to spy on them to see if you have a child abusing drugs or any other detrimental activity they don’t want you to know about.

 To Feel Grown Up

 Many teens are anxious to feel more grown up, and they may think that using drugs and alcohol will help them feel more like an adult.
 If teens are around adults who abuse drugs and alcohol, then they will be more likely to use drugs.
 That is why it is important for you to lead by example so, you aren’t contributing to your child abusing drugs.